 The level of creatinine is also the best indicator of the degree or severity of kidney function decline.
 The higher the level, the more severe the decline in kidney function is likely to be.

-X-rays of the arteries or veins that lead to and from the kidneys (angiography) may be done if obstruction of blood vessels is the suspected cause.
-However, angiography is done only when other tests do not provide enough information, because angiography uses radiopaque dye (contrast agent) that contains iodine, which carries a risk of additional kidney damage.
+X-rays of the arteries or veins that lead to and from the kidneys (angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
+It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more ) may be done if obstruction of blood vessels is the suspected cause.
+However, angiography is done only when other tests do not provide enough information, because angiography uses an intravenous contrast agent that contains iodine, which carries a risk of additional kidney damage.

-Magnetic resonance angiography (MRA) can provide the same type of information as angiography.
-However, MRA has traditionally used gadolinium, a substance that rarely causes a disorder that triggers production of scar tissue in the body (nephrogenic fibrosing dermopathy).
-Thus, MRA is now less likely to be used.
-If other tests do not reveal the cause of kidney injury, a biopsy may be necessary to determine the diagnosis and the prognosis.
+Magnetic resonance angiography (MRA) can provide information similar to that provided by angiography.
+However, MRA has traditionally used gadolinium, a substance that, in people who have severely reduced kidney function, rarely causes a disorder that triggers production of scar tissue in the body (nephrogenic fibrosing dermopathy).
+Thus, use of MRA is now more restricted and done very carefully.
+If other tests do not reveal the cause of kidney injury, a biopsy Kidney biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
+(See also Overview of the Urinary Tract.)
+A kidney biopsy... read more may be necessary to determine the diagnosis and the prognosis.

 Acute kidney injury and its immediate complications, such as water retention, high acid and potassium levels in the blood, and increased urea nitrogen in the blood, can often be treated successfully.
-The overall survival rate is about 50%.
-Survival is less than 50% for people who have several organs failing at the same time.
-Yet, survival is about 90% for people whose acute kidney injury is due to decreased blood flow because body fluids have been lost through bleeding, vomiting, or diarrhea—conditions that are reversible with treatment.
+Typically, prognosis is favorable for people whose acute kidney injury is due to decreased blood flow because body fluids have been lost through bleeding, vomiting, or diarrhea—conditions that are reversible with treatment.
+Prognosis is worse for people in whom some other organs (such as the heart, lungs, or liver) are failing at the same time.
+How long the person requires dialysis therapy Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
+There are a number of reasons... read more (for example, from days to life-long) depends on the person's overall health and kidney health before acute kidney injury develops.

 Some complications of acute kidney injury are serious and may even be life-threatening.
-People may need to be treated in a critical care unit.
+People may need to be treated in a critical care unit (also called an intensive care unit, or ICU).

 Any treatable cause of acute kidney injury is treated as soon as possible.
 For example, if obstruction is the cause, a catheter (a tube placed into the bladder), endoscopy, or surgery may be needed to relieve the obstruction.

-Often, the kidneys can heal themselves, especially if the kidney injury has existed for less than 5 days and there are no complicating problems such as infection.
+Often, the kidneys can heal themselves, especially if the kidney injury has existed for only a few days and there are no complicating problems such as infection.
 During this time, measures are taken to prevent the decreased kidney function from causing serious problems.
 Such measures may include the following:

 A healthy diet is provided to people whose condition allows them to eat.
-Moderate amounts of protein are acceptable, typically 0.8 to 1 grams per kilogram of body weight (0.4 to 0.5 grams per pound) per day.
+Moderate amounts of protein are acceptable, typically 0.8 to 1 gram per kilogram of body weight (0.4 to 0.5 gram per pound) per day.
 Restricting the intake of foods that are high in phosphorus, such as dairy products, liver, legumes, nuts, and most soft drinks, lowers the phosphate concentration in the blood.